 2. Let the potatoes rest a bit after boiling and smashing.
 This contributes to the crispy surface, as the crust of the potato dries out after the boil.

 3. Use butter.
-I love olive oil, and I actually use a little bit in this recipe – but BUTTER is the secret to ultra-decadent crispy potatoes.
-(Don’t OVER-butter the taters though)
+I love olive oil, and I actually use a little bit in this smashed potatoes recipe – but BUTTER is the secret to ultra-decadent crispy potatoes.
+(Don’t OVER-butter the taters though) And yes, if you want to make this vegan – I’ll allow you to stick to all olive oil.

 4. Side note, you can play around with almost any herb or spice you like.
 Smoked paprika?
 Sure!
 Thyme?
 Absolutely!
 Rosemary?
+Chives?
+Black pepper?
 Hell yeah!
 Cumin, chili flakes and BBQ rub are other favorites.

 OK, let’s get to the recipe.